JarifYasir/JarifYasir/README.md

 - Hi, I’m Jarif
-- I’m interested in programming
+- I’m interested in programming, and digital media work
 - I’m currently studying Computer Science at Western University
 - I’m looking to collaborate on software development projects
 - How to reach me: